CopernicaMarketingSoftware/Documentation/Publisher/en/introduction.md

 Whilst reading this documentation, it is useful to have access to the software itself.
 To gain access, you need a username and a password, which you'll automatically receive when you sign up at www.copernica.com.
 Using these credentials, you can log in and start setting up marketing campaigns immediately.

 ##Multiple places to log in
-With your Copernica credentials, it is possible to access Copernica software on different places on the Web.
-You can use it to log in on the website, but also directly via the “Publisher” and “MarketingSuite” domains.
+With your Copernica credentials, it is easiest to log in via www.copernica.com, because it's a central hub from where you can access all Copernica accounts and applications.
+However, you can also access the software directly from their respective web pages:

 - The Copernica website: www.copernica.com
 - The “old” Publisher: www.publisher.copernica.com
 - The “new” MarketingSuite: www.ms.copernica.com

-It's easiest to log in via www.copernica.com because it's a central hub from where it's possible to access all Copernica accounts and applications, although it's not necessary.
-You can access the software directly from their respective web pages as well.
+Once logged in to, for example, the MarketingSuite you'll find a big rectangle button which lets you toggle between the MarketingSuite and the Publisher.
+This button can be found in the left hand side menu, situated at the top.

 ##The difference between 'Copernica MarketingSuite' and 'Copernica Publisher'
 Copernica has been offering software solutions for over a decade, during which we've created multiple tools.
 Among these are on-premise MailerQ, cloud-based SMTPeter and online marketing tools Publisher and MarketingSuite.